Client Conversation Center

 What are the intentional changes the team is making to respond to this unusual environment?
 What should the team say, what should they offer to clients?
 Roleplaying likely conversations can help prepare team members and empower them to work for the benefit of the client while representing the team well.

 Define and communicate to your team what types of client calls should be immediately escalated to you, which ones the team can handle, and which conversations can be postponed for a later date.
-You may be experiencing a temporary lull in client call volumes as clients are busy addressing the highest priority person and family issues in this changed environment.
-But be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
+Be prepared for a likely increase in calls as the reality and impact of market volatility begins to sink in.
 Empathy, authenticity and responsiveness go a long way toward putting clients at ease.

-In addition to the daily 5-minute stand-up meeting and the 15-minute morning meeting, formalize communication channels to ensure required tasks are completed and that all member are taking ownership for critical tasks.
+In addition to daily meetings, formalize communication channels to ensure required tasks are completed and that all member are taking ownership for critical tasks.
 Have a defined communication structure to determine who is Responsible for certain tasks, who has to Approve, who should be Consulted and who needs to be Informed.
 This sort of structure and transparency will help team members stay on the same page and ensure critical tasks do not get missed.

 Reach out to your Russell Investments dedicated regional team for support: Whether it’s guidance on crucial client conversations, analyzing portfolios, framing market commentary in a client-friendly manner, or accessing business solutions tools and resources to run your business like a CEO—we are your partner.